juliodutra2003/CsvReader/README.md

 ## How to use:

-Run the generated .jar file by passing in the name of your data source file, like the image below:
+To run your generated .jar file you need to pass the name of your data source file as parameter, like the image below:
 ![GitHub Logo](https://i.gyazo.com/1c938c56eb843ad6913cc21f2b88b3e0.png)

 Use the following commands as showing below: